bazmac81/bySamanthaBrooker/README.md

 ## UX Development <a name="uxdev"></a>
 ### Project Goals

-This site is to support a local beauty business, By Samantha Brooker.
+This site is to support a beauty business, By Samantha Brooker, which operates in the Thurrock area of Essex.
 Sam runs a mobile beauty business and has mainly been relying on her Facebook page to drive business.
 The website will give her more control over the information available to customers and to allow them to contact her should they wish to employ her services.

 After an initial consultation with Sam we have been able to identify the following possible features that she would like to have available and that customers would expect to see when visiting and using the site.